fieldtrip/website/privacy.md

 ### External functional cookies

-If you approve third party cookies and scripts, this website will use custom Google search forms to search this website and the email discussion list.
+If you approve of third party cookies and scripts, this website will use custom Google search forms to search this website and the email discussion list.
 Furthermore, it will embed videos from Youtube and Vimeo on the [video](/video) overview page and on some [tutorials](/tutorial).
-By loading and displaying content from these external services, they may place cookies on your computer and track your personal information.
+By loading and displaying content from these external services, these may place cookies on your computer and track your personal information.

 ### External analytical cookies

-If you approve third party cookies and scripts, this website will use Google Analytics to track website usage.
-Nevertheless, we have taken all actions we can to limit the power of Google: we have configured Google Analytics to anonymize IP addresses, not to track you over multiple devices, and not to use your information for targetted marketing.
+We do not use external tools to collect website statistics.
+We do use [plausible](https://plausible.io), an open source web analytics solution without tracking cookies that is fully compliant with GDPR, CCPA and PECR.
+It only stores _that_ you have visited (on a private server), not _who you are_, and it does not share any information over different websites which could be used to build a user advertisement profile.

 ### Reset the permission for third party cookies and scripts

-If you do not allow third party cookies and scripts to be used on this website, the search functionality will also stop working.
+If you do not allow third party cookies and scripts to be used on this website, the search functionality will default to DuckDuckGo instead of Google Search.
+Furthermore, For YouTube and Vimeo an external link to the video will be shown instead of the inline video.

 Click here to reset the permission for third party cookies and scripts:

 <p><button name="button" onclick="eraseCookie('allow-external-cookies');location.reload()" class="btn btn-primary btn-sm">Reset cookie permission</button></p>